-- A bachelor’s degree from a regionally accredited institution, a nationally accredited institution, or an appropriately certified foreign institution.
+- A bachelor’s degree from a regionally accredited institution, a nationally accredited institution approved and documented by the dean of the College of Business, or an appropriately certified foreign institution.

 All applications for admission must be submitted to the Admissions Department.
 An admissions representative is available to help interested applicants complete the following required documentation:

-- If the basis of admission is an earned bachelor’s degree with a 2.7 grade point average, an official transcript from the degree granting institution.
+- If the basis of admission is an earned bachelor’s degree with a cumulative GPA of 2.0 or higher (on a scale of 4.0), an official transcript from the degree granting institution.